Library of Parliament Research Publications

 The Assembly of First Nations (AFN) has expressed concerns regarding “wholesome engagement and consultations” on the proposed changes to the Oceans Act.
 A resolution at the 2017 AFN Annual General Assembly in Regina called on the Minister of Fisheries and Oceans to

-The Chamber of Shipping of British Columbia has stated that the proposed amendments to the Oceans Act, including new enforcement powers to direct a ship to any place in Canadian waters and detain a ship, are a “significant concern to our industry.”32 However, the Chamber has not elaborated on the potential negative impacts of Bill C-55 for the shipping industry.
+The Chamber of Shipping of British Columbia has stated that the proposed amendments to the Oceans Act, including new enforcement powers to direct a ship to any place in Canadian waters and detain a ship, are a “significant concern to our industry.”38 In his testimony to the House of Commons Standing Committee on Fisheries and Oceans, the president of the Chamber of Shipping also submitted that the “scale of punishments appears extreme and in the case of small vessel operators, is clearly egregious and could result in undue harm to coastal businesses and the many communities they serve.”39

 * Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
 It is important to note, however, that bills may be amended during their consideration by the House of Commons and Senate, and have no force or effect unless and until they are passed by both houses of Parliament, receive Royal Assent, and come into force. [ Return to text ]

-- Bill C-55, An Act to amend the Oceans Act and the Canada Petroleum Resources Act, 1st Session, 42nd Parliament. [ Return to text ]
+- Bill C-55, An Act to amend the Oceans Act and the Canada Petroleum Resources Act, 1st Session, 42nd Parliament (as reported to the House of Commons, 11 December 2017). [ Return to text ]

 - Oceans Act, S.C.
 1996, c.
 31. [ Return to text ]